jpastuszek/httpthumbnailer/README.md

 ## See also

 [HTTP Image Store](https://github.com/jpastuszek/httpimagestore) service is configurable image storage and processing HTTP API server that uses this service as thumbnailing backend.

+## Known Issues

+* When 413 error is reported due to memory limit exhaustion the disk offloading won't work any more and only requests that can fit in the memory can be processed without getting 413 - this is due to a bug in ImageMagick v6.8.6-8 (2013-08-06 6.8.6-8) or less

 ## Contributing to HTTP Thumbnailer